deadlyfishes420/Python-Autoclicker/README.md

 # Autoclicker

-I'm not good at python ok, save your slander for another time please only for educational purposes btw, i do not take liability for anything you do with this
+I'm not good at python ok, save your slander for another time please\nonly for educational purposes btw, i do not take liability for anything you do with this